rethinkdb/rethinkdb/NOTES.md

 If you're upgrading directly from RethinkDB 1.13 or earlier, you will need to manually upgrade using `rethinkdb dump`.

-(TODO: Is this true?)
-Note that files from the RethinkDB 2.1.0 beta release are not compatible with this version.

 ### Changed handling of server failures ###
 This release introduces a new system for dealing with server failures and network partitions based on the Raft consensus algorithm.